nicofretti/MAPF/README.md

 - Increase the number of agents and repeat the process

 #### Benchmark random
 The benchmark is based on random maps generated at runtime with a number of agents that varies from 4 to 18 with a step of 4.
-For each numer of agents the benchmark generate 25 maps and solve them with the MAPF solver.
+For each number of agents the benchmark generate 25 maps and solve them with the MAPF solver.
 The benchmark is executed with the following command (it can take hours to finish):
 ```bash
 python run_experiments.py --benchmark random